-Offering emergency care to the New Orleans community
+Offering expert trauma care to the New Orleans community

 As the only Level 1 Trauma Center in New Orleans and the Southern Louisiana region, the Norman E. McSwain, Jr, MD, Spirit of Charity Trauma Center has become a pillar in providing care to critically injured trauma patients.
 For victims of major trauma, Level 1 Trauma Centers offer a high-level response while also hosting research that involves these patients and serving as a community center for prevention and outreach programs.

 Our team at University Medical Center New Orleans includes physicians, nurses, therapists, technicians, and ancillary staff who work together to evaluate, resuscitate, and expeditiously treat patients.
-Treating around 2,000 patients each year, our trauma center has become one of the busiest inner-city Level I trauma centers in the country.
+Treating more than 4,000 patients each year, our trauma center has become one of the busiest inner-city Level I trauma centers in the country.